Important Cultural PropertyBuddhist Priest's Robe with Peony Arabesques (Known as the Dream-Affirming Robe)

 • IK308

 This robe is associated with a mysterious tale.
 According to legend, Ryūshū Shūtaku (d.
-1338), a former abbot of Nanzen-ji Temple in Kyoto, once had a dream in which he acquired the robe of Wuzhun Shifan (d.
-1249), a renowned Chinese Zen (Chan) priest who lived in the Southern Song dynasty.
-The following day, the very same robe (Skt: kashaya) was presented to Ryūshū.
+1338), a former abbot of Nanzen-ji Temple in Kyoto, once had a dream in which he acquired the Buddhist robe (Skt: kashaya, J: kesa) of Wuzhun Shifan (d.
+1249), a renowned Chinese Zen (Chan) priest of the Southern Song dynasty.
+The following day, the very same robe was presented to Ryūshū.
 In celebration of this auspicious dream, the Zen monks of Nanzen-ji named the robe the “Dream-Affirming Robe.”

-The inscription on the box in which this robe was preserved identifies it as the same “Dream-Affirming Robe,” but there is no definitive proof of its connection to Wuzhun Shifan.
+The inscription on the box in which this robe was preserved identifies it to be this same “Dream-Affirming Robe,” but there is no definitive proof of its connection to Wuzhun Shifan.
 Because the vibrant peony arabesque patterns hand-painted in gold closely resemble patterns found on the covers of Buddhist sutras from the Goryeo dynasty, some have suggested that this robe may have originated in Goryeo-dynasty Korea.
 The current composition of the robe consists of twelve panels, but a portion of the original textile is lost.
-Given that kashaya are typically composed of an odd number of panels, this example originally would have had more than twelve panels.
+Given that kashaya are typically composed of an odd number of panels, this example originally would have had more than its current twelve panels.

 Pieces